Blockchain technology is changing the world as we know it — and fast.

 Drug companies can keep track of supply chains.
 At all times, pharmaceutical companies must track every movement of a drug delivery.
-This includes the manufacturing stage to the end points in the supply chain and everything in between.
-With the new technology, companies have a full record of transport.
+That includes the manufacturing to end points in the supply chain.
+With the new technology companies have a full record of transport.
 That leaves little opportunity for theft at any point of transfer.

 Blockchain Technology and Sharing

 The peer to peer sector is constantly growing.
-Fundamental changes occur in this area.
+Fundamental changes occurred in this area.
 Ride sharing and house sharing apps are becoming immensely popular.

 Intermediaries still exist for the short-term renting of a house or sharing a car ride from Airbnb and Uber, respectively.
 Therefore, the industry currently needs a central authority.